 Thank you all for your encouragement on my whining post about my high cholesterol problem; you’ve made me feel so much better about my situation.

 So, the other night I was explaining to the Coach about my Biore Strip experiment and how satisfying it was.
-Of course, you know he wanted to join in the party because what else do you have to on a Friday night after dinner these days?
+Of course, you know he wanted to join in the party because what else do you have to do on a Friday night after dinner these days?
 NOTHING, that’s what.

 Lord, I thought I might die from laughter.
 First of all, after the allotted 15 minutes when he went to pull it off, he complained about how much it hurt.
 Did he not get the memo?
 BEAUTY IS PAINFUL!